Monotonicity of the Liouville entropy along the Ricci flow on surfaces: Preliminaries

 A Jacobi field associated to the geodesic variation in \eqref{eq:liftofWs} is called a \emph{stable Jacobi field}.
 Since such a Jacobi field is everywhere perpendicular to the geodesic $\gamma_v$ determined by $v\in SM$, and $\dim M = 2$, we can view it as a real-valued function along the geodesic $\gamma_v(t)$.
 Letting $j^s(t)$ denote this function, we have $j^s(t) \to 0$ as $t \to \infty$.
+We will call $j^s$ a \textit{stable Jacobi function}.
 The exponential decay estimates in the Anosov property (\ref{eq:Anosov}) are equivalent to analogous decay estimates for $j^s(t)$ and $Xj^s(t)$.
-In constant negative curvature, these are readily obtained by explicitly solving the Jacobi equation, and one can generalize these estimates to variable negative curvature using the Rauch comparison theorem; see, for instance \cite[Proposition IV.1.13 and Proposition IV.2.15]{Bal}.